HuasoFoundries/ig_markerfactory/README.md

 ```

-But the problem remains.
+But still, you need an image.
 You'll need to host every icon and color combination thay might be.

-, which in turn must be an image.
-Moreover, google.maps.Marker would accept setting its or at leat a string representing  to be defined through images instead of fonts and classnames, and it's a pain to host every marker color combination.
-Besides, this library allows to create images that combine a graphic background with letters or numbers.
+With MarkerFactory, you generate those icons on the fly.